Arazm1/Arazm1/README.md

 * 🛠️ Learning the fundamentals of Java and C++.

-* 🔭 Exploring Linux as previously I have learned basics of Linux commands at school, now experimenting with Linux Mint.
+* 🔭 Exploring Linux once again as previously I have learned basics of Linux commands at school, now experimenting with Linux Mint.

 * 🔭 Interested in cybersecurity, learning more about best security practices and vulnerabilities.